-The residential service preforms its functions as outlined in relevant legislation, regulations, national policies and standards to protect each resident and promote their welfare.
+The residential service performs its functions as outlined in relevant legislation, regulations, national policies and standards to protect each resident and promote their welfare.

-- 5.1.1 Staff demonstrate a knowledge of legislation, regulations, policies and standards for the care, protection and welfare of residents, appropriate to their role, and this is reflected in all aspects of their practice. - 5.1.2 The residential service evaluates its compliance with relevant standards and regulations and implements a structured quality improvement programme to address any deficiencies. - 5.1.3 The residential service takes appropriate action following monitoring, inspection or investigative activities relating to the residential service. - 5.1.4 New and existing legislation and national policy is reviewed on a regular basis to determine what is relevant to the residential service, how it impacts on practice and to address any gaps in compliance.
+- 5.1.1 Staff demonstrate a knowledge of legislation, regulations, policies and standards for the care, protection and welfare of residents, appropriate to their role, and this is reflected in all aspects of their practice. - 5.1.2 The residential service evaluates its compliance with national standards and regulations and implements a structured quality improvement programme to address any deficits. - 5.1.3 Appropriate action is taken following monitoring, inspection or investigative activities relating to the residential service. - 5.1.4 New and existing legislation and national policy is reviewed on a regular basis to determine what is relevant to the residential service, how it impacts on practice and to address any gaps in compliance.